The Cashmere Brand You Need To Know About Now

-With tea in hand, Holloway invites me to look at the Resort 2018 collection.
+With tea in hand, Holloway invites me to look at an upcoming collection.
 I’m drawn to a camel hair parka in navy blue with a detachable lining—until I spot a pretty poplin dress on which, he explains, a needle-punching technique was used to create a wool stripe around the perimeter of the skirt.
 For Fall 2017, Holloway included cocoon coats in alpaca and cashmere, knit maxi-dresses cinched at the waist and, somewhat surprisingly, a denim skirt styled with a rust-coloured shearling vest.
 “It’s amazing to see people take elevated pieces and dress them up and down at will,” he says.

 Agnona is sophisticated Italian sportswear at its contemporary best.
 Since joining the company in 2016, Holloway has put Agnona, the little sister of Ermenegildo Zegna (the world’s largest menswear brand), on the fashion media’s radar.